Learn more about the faculty, staff and educators at the Seton Cove.

 Sharmila Advani began as the Business Manager at the Seton Cove in November 2014.
 With a Bachelor’s degree in Commerce and an MBA in marketing, she has extensive experience managing diverse programs, particularly for boosting operational efficiency, streamlining business processes, and enhancing employee performance and morale.
 She has experience administering budgets, overseeing project schedules, and contributing to idea mining initiatives.
 She has been exposed to diverse cultures, people and their unique environments by living in Taiwan, UK and India.
 Sharmila is passionate about expanding the Cove’s reach in the community, through programs designed around wellness and mindfulness training for emerging leaders.
 She speaks Hindi, Mandarin, travels extensively and enjoys music, cooking, photography, painting and exploring nature with her five year old.

-DANIEL HOPE, MA, is an educator and spiritual director at Seton Cove.
+DANIEL HOPE, MA, is a formation manager, educator, and spiritual director at Seton Cove.
 Daniel was previously at Seminary of the Southwest where he worked in administration and earned his counseling degree with a focus on Marriage and Family.
 While studying at Southwest he founded the marriage retreat and workshop series, The Commitment Project.
 Daniel is an alum of Google’s Search Inside Yourself Leadership Institute and is passionate about bringing spirituality and mindfulness into the workplace.
-Daniel also has a background in social media strategy and has spoken at three SXSW Interactive conferences regarding the intersection of technology, psychology and spirituality.
-Daniel and his wife, Leslie, just celebrated their 17th wedding anniversary and live in North Austin with their two daughters, Camilla and Violet.
+Daniel also has a background in social media strategy and has spoken at SXSW Interactive conferences regarding the intersection of technology, psychology and spirituality.
+Daniel and his wife, Leslie, are about to celebrate their 20th wedding anniversary and live in North Austin with their two daughters, Camilla and Violet and their newborn son, George.

 Bob Lively is a native Texan with deep roots in the piney woods of East Texas.
 He earned his baccalaureate degree from Austin College in Sherman, Texas where he has been named a Distinguished Alumnus.
 He is an honor graduate of Austin Presbyterian Theological Seminary.
 A Fellow in the American Association of Pastoral Counselors, Lively is the author of eleven books.
 In the past 17 years he has published over 400 columns in the Austin American-Statesman.